Lybecker/k8s-friendly-aspnetcore/readme.md

 ```
 > Mounting a volume on Windows does not allow usage of relative paths.
 Modify the volume mount path to e.g. `c:\Code\k8s-friendly-aspnetcore\HelmChart\k8sfriendlyaspnetcore\templates\`

 > Expose both HTTP and HTTPS on non-standard ports.
-Normally port 80 and 443 is used.
-This is just to show what is required to use other ports.
+Normally port 80 and 443 is used, but running the ASP.NET process as an unprivileged non-root account requires to use ports above 1024.

 ## Kubernetes liveness and readiness probes
 A custom `HealthController` is used for health monitoring.
 You could use the build-in [health monitoring in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-2.2).